phillycc/Iron-Yard-Assignments/AngularJS.md

 #### ngForm (ng-form)
 ```
 Groups form controls, but is not meant to serve as a replacement for the <form> tag with all of its capabilities.
+This directive can be nested, unlike <form>.

 As element:
 <ng-form [name="someForm"]> ... </ng-form>